 It is an oasis in the middle of the desert, with large cottonwood trees and lots of birds galore.
 Birders love this area so that you can spot wild turkeys and vermilion flycatchers.

 But, if you love wildlife and bird watching and you plan your New Mexico holiday, add to your road trip itinerary Bosque Del Apache National Wildlife Refuge.
-It is a wildlife pearl of New Mexico when you can admire Sandhill Cranes and Snow Geese.
+It is a wildlife pearl of New Mexico where you can admire Sandhill Cranes and Snow Geese.
 So, check our photos & tips from Bosque Del Apache here.

 Take a short Chihuahuan Desert Nature Trail